-- reconciliation or analysis, then the Executive Director will be required to approve the reconciliation or analysis (or alternatively a member of the Finance and Audit Committee) - review of trade, loan and other receivable balances to identify late payments; late payments followed up on and have been reviewed for collectability and any necessary adjustment to the allowance for doubtful accounts has been prepared - reconciliation of general ledger balances with sub-ledger balances (e.g. trade accounts receivable, trade accounts payable, contribution receivable, etc.) - search for unrecorded liabilities and preparation of accrual journal entries, including: - reconciliation of supplier statements - review of unmatched receiving information - review of unmatched purchase orders - review of numerical continuity of purchase orders - review of current contracts for supplies or services, including follow-up with supplier when necessary - department/program inquiries for any invoices, expense reports, commitments or any other knowledge of liabilities incurred at reporting date - reconciliation of payroll expense to the payroll register and bank account balance - preparation of non-recurring journal entries with supporting documentation - review of recurring journal entries for preparation, approval, and recording by the Director of Finance - review of financial statements for accuracy, additions, and cross-references and for agreement with the general ledger - presentation of financial statements has been reviewed; necessary disclosures and reclassification entries have been prepared and have been approved by the Director of Finance - provision of draft departmental financial statements to respective departments for review, comment and budgetary variance explanations - the Director of Finance is satisfied that the financial statements are accurate and presented in accordance with Canadian GAAP
+- reconciliation / analysis of all statement of financial position accounts with approval by the Director of Finance; in those instances, where the Director of Finance prepared the reconciliation or analysis, then the Executive Director will be required to approve the reconciliation or analysis (or alternatively a member of the Finance and Audit Committee) - review of trade, loan and other receivable balances to identify late payments; late payments followed up on and have been reviewed for collectability and any necessary adjustment to the allowance for doubtful accounts has been prepared

+- reconciliation of general ledger balances with sub-ledger balances (e.g. trade accounts receivable, trade accounts payable, contribution receivable, etc.) - search for unrecorded liabilities and preparation of accrual journal entries, including: - reconciliation of supplier statements - review of unmatched receiving information - review of unmatched purchase orders - review of numerical continuity of purchase orders - review of current contracts for supplies or services, including follow-up with supplier when necessary - department/program inquiries for any invoices, expense reports, commitments or any other knowledge of liabilities incurred at reporting date - reconciliation of payroll expense to the payroll register and bank account balance - preparation of non-recurring journal entries with supporting documentation - review of recurring journal entries for preparation, approval, and recording by the Director of Finance - review of financial statements for accuracy, additions, and cross-references and for agreement with the general ledger - presentation of financial statements has been reviewed; necessary disclosures and reclassification entries have been prepared and have been approved by the Director of Finance - provision of draft departmental financial statements to respective departments for review, comment and budgetary variance explanations - the Director of Finance is satisfied that the financial statements are accurate and presented in accordance with Canadian GAAP